 Different data handling methods can be used to present data from market research.
 This will include:

-- Charts: shows the total figures for each piece of data (bar/column charts) or the proportion of each piece of data in terms of the total number (pie charts).
+- Charts: show the total figures for each piece of data (bar/ column charts) or the proportion of each piece of data in terms of the total number (pie charts).
 For example the above tally table data can be recorded in a bar chart as shown below:

 The pie chart above could show a company’s market share in different countries.